Skip to main content

 Here:

-1. The first run step (index 0) captures the current date.
+1. The get_current_date step captures the current date.

 Template validation before a run